 The potential applicant pool for this program is limited, since the program supports only institutions with access to collections of previously published humanities books.
 On the one hand, this resulted in a small number of applications in the program's first year.
 On the other hand, the applications were very strong, which led to a high funding ratio.

 Contact the NEH Office of Digital Humanities (ODH) via e mail at email@example.com.
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
-Applicants who are deaf or hard of hearing can contact NEH via TDD at 1-866-372-2930.
+Applicants who are deaf or hard of hearing can contact NEH via Federal Relay (TTY users) at 800-877-8399.